XJF2332/GOT-OCR-2-GUI/README-en.md

 - [x] Fixed rendering issues with `LaTeX` in PDFs
 - [x] Set the language using the `.json` files in `Locales`
 - [x] Write a script to manage language configuration files
-- [x] Turn file path constructing method of CLI into `os.path.join` instead of formatted string
+- [x] Turn file path constructing method into `os.path.join` instead of formatted string
-- [ ] Turn file path constructing method of GUI into `os.path.join` instead of formatted string

 ## How to use